 The Voltair is TSA approved for domestic air travel; it's even okay to carry this bag on so long as the battery is disconnected.
 This is incredibly nice for skiers and boarders who travel to their backcountry destination or to locations where re-filling a compressed air canister is more challenging.

 This pack offers some of the best articulation and supportive foam of any airbag we tested.
-In our side-by-side tests, this was the most comfortable pack we tested, earning a 9 out of 10.
-It was noticeably more comfortable the Black Diamond Halo 28, Black Diamond Saga 40, Mammut Light Removable 3.0, and the Backcountry Access Float 32, though all four packs were trailing closely behind in our tests.
+In our side-by-side tests, this was the most comfortable pack we tested.
+It was noticeably more comfortable than the Black Diamond Halo 28, Black Diamond Saga 40, Mammut Light Removable 3.0, and the Backcountry Access Float 32, though all four packs were trailing closely behind in our tests.
 If you plan to carry heavier loads, the Voltair will serve you well.